AakankshaBaid/causal-inference-campaign-incrementality-v1/campaign-incrementality github/README.md

 **Both together: +5.5% lift, $1.42M profit, 2.01x return.**

-One caveat: Lever B assumes demand holds as we restrict eligibility.
+One caveat: Lever B assumes demand stays fixed as we restrict eligibility.
 Tighten far enough and the lift will eventually shrink.
 Treat it as a decision boundary, not a forecast.

 **Bottom line: this campaign was about 25% away from paying back, and the cheapest route there is choosing different participants.**